Dilip Kumar filmography

 Dilip Kumar (11 December 1922 – 7 July 2021) was an Indian actor.
 He made his acting debut in 1944 with Jwar Bhata.
 The 1947 drama Jugnu opposite Noor Jehan was his first major success.
 Nadiya Ke Par was similarly that year's highest grossing Indian film.
 In 1949, he featured alongside Raj Kapoor in Mehboob Khan's Andaz opposite Nargis.
 This love triangle at the time of its release was the highest-grossing Indian film ever.

 The 1950s saw Kumar in a number of popular films playing a variety of roles.
 Kumar won the first-ever Filmfare Award in the Best Actor category for his performance in 1954 release Daag.
-Two years later, Kumar played the titular character in the drama Azaad, which earned him his second Filmfare Best Actor Award.
-His titular role in Devdas (1955) earned him his third Filmfare Best Actor Award.
+Two years later, Kumar played the title character in the drama Azaad, which earned him his second Filmfare Best Actor Award.
+His title role in Devdas (1955) earned him his third Filmfare Best Actor Award.
 Some of these films established his screen image as the "Tragedy King" because of his ill-fated characters in films.
 He also appeared alongside Dev Anand in Insaniyat (1955).
 Nine of Kumar's films were among the Top 30 highest-grossing films of the decade.